bocharsky-bw/tanker/README.md

     $obj = new StdClass(); // create some object
     $tanker->set('object', $obj); // add object to container with name using setter

-or do the same simply with property overload:
+or do the same simply with *property overload*:

     $tanker->object = $obj;

-or do the same simply with array access:
+or do the same simply with *array access*:

     $tanker['object'] = $obj;